The post Chai Chocolate Chip Cookies appeared first on Cooking is Messy.

 The post Peanut Butter and Jelly Thumbprint Cookies appeared first on Cooking is Messy.

-As I sit here writing this, it’s the evening of Labor Day Monday.
+]]>As I sit here writing this, it’s the evening of Labor Day Monday.
 I’ve had a good weekend, but I’ve got the Sunday blues (even though it’s Monday).
 Today marks the end of the long weekend, and worse, the end of the summer.
 I’m not quite ready for it to go.
 As much as I love crunchy leaves, boots, and cooler weather, I’m don’t want to say goodbye to hot days, beach vacations, and sundresses.
 Summer don’t go!
 I’m trying to hang on a little longer with this recipe for roasted peach pops.
 Not only is it a taste of summer, it might be the best thing I’ve ever made.

 This summer has been my summer of ice pops.
 At the start of the season I bought two different kinds of molds.
 The one used in the photos is this set of 6 molds.
 Each pop is about 3 ounces.
-I also bought this smaller square pop moldset.
-It seemed like too much when I was doing it, but I couldn’t help myself.
+I also bought this smaller square pop mold

 I wanted yummy, fruity, ice pops to keep the summer cool.
 I wanted them in the morning as I walked to work, in the evening after dinner, and as a midday treat on a hot Saturday.
 Over the last three months, I’ve made about a dozen different kinds.
 But today’s recipe is my absolute favorite.